react-epfl/chachachat/protocol.md

       vocabulary: [ String ]
     }

+## Authentication

+Logging in happens over https, using a POST /login method.
+Parameters are username and password.

 ## Websocket messages
 ### Registration

     // have a look at passport.js, username, password

-### Logging in

-The client provides his username and password and the time he last checked for/received messages:

-    // have a look at passport.js
+### Upon connection to socket.io

-The server replies with a list of messages the users hasn't received yet:
+The server provides a list of messages the users hasn't received yet:

     {
       name: 'newMessages',